bautistagaggio/devsavant/README.md

 5. The test should run and show results along with the other tests when executing `mvn test` command
 6. Add a mechanism to run only the Devsavant website test

-### Part 4
+### Challengue

-1. Modify this `README.md` file in order to add the following information at the top of the file:
-    - Your given name, surname and email
+    1.
+        - Bautista Gaggiotti - bautistagaggiotti@gmail.com
+        - For running all the test within the project, just execute the following command in your terminal: mvn test
-    - How to run the World Time API tests only
+        - For running the World time API tests only, just execute the following command in your terminal: mvn -Dtest=WorldTimeapi test
-    - How to run the Scenario Outline tests only
+        - For running the Scenario Outline Tests only, just execute the following command in your terminal: mvn -Dtest=ScenarioOutline test
-    - How to run the Devsavant website test only
+        - For running the Devsavant website Tests only, just execute the following command in your terminal: mvn -Dtest=devsavant test
-    - The expected location of the file containing the screen capture of the Devsavant website
-    - Any other information you consider relevant from your implementation of this challenge
-2. Push your work to the repo
-3. Create a pull request from your repo to the main project
-4. Send an email with a link to the project in your personal repo.
-Make sure it is set to public.

-Best of luck!
+        - Screenshots will be located in the "Screenshots" folder
+        - The chromedriver executable has to be located in /src/test/resources/devsavantautomationtest/chromedriver
+        - Utils.java contains methods that abstract all the complexity

+### Disclaimers
+    - For the sake of **time** and **practicity**:
+        -